DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

-controversy resulting from the censoring of some of the most popular sites, Turkish Prime Minister, still not willing to ease the censorship regulations formally, yet still trying to uphold his populist image, famously declared: “My people know how to circumvent the censorship if they want to, and to access to the sites they want”.
+controversy resulting from the censoring of some of the most popular sites, Turkish Prime Minister, still not willing to ease the censorship regulations formally, yet still trying to uphold his populist image, famously declared: "My people know how to circumvent the censorship if they want to, and to access to the sites they want".
 So, while a huge number of Internet sites (including the webcam sex sites) are still banned in Turkey, various types of easily available technological devices (such as proxy servers, IP tunneling applications or DNS